Subaru Sumeragi: Characterization and themes

 A common philosophy in Tokyo Babylon is how the siblings Subaru and Hokuto believe that nobody can fully understand another person's suffering.
 Despite his belief in this philosophy, Subaru is a resigned individual who worries more about others than himself.
 Additionally, he starts taking actions that he believes are immoral despite his reasons for them such as lying to a mother about her daughter's wish to stop her from taking revenge.
-In Clamp no Kiseki, the writers describe Subaru as a kindhearted teenager whose past with Seishiro revealed in flashback foreshadow an important event in his life.
+In Clamp no Kiseki, the writers describe Subaru as a kindhearted guy whose past with Seishiro revealed in flashback foreshadow an important event in his life.
 As Seishiro constantly mentions his one-sided affections towards him, Subaru often notices he also cares about him.
 Because of his upbringing as a medium, Subaru is often portrayed as a too sensitive person as often suffers when meeting others.
 However, the gentleness Subaru demonstrates in the series can also be described as another form of strength as he still stands up for the weak, to the point of rarely showing anger when defending them.

 The relationship Subaru has with his twin Hokuto also places a heavy emphasis on Subaru's identity as Hokuto often supports him in regards to his job.
 Due to the dark nature Seishiro hides from Subaru, the two can be regarded as the yin and yang as the former contrasts his the latter's kind self even when interacting about his job.
 Subaru's hidden romantic feelings towards Seishiro become obvious as the manga progresses as he becomes astonished when Seishiro keep profressing his love towards him.
 When Subaru realizes his feelings towards him, his state can be compared to that the one of a hatched bird egg as a result of the maturity he shows in the process.